Bhoota (ghost): Characteristics of bhootas

-A particular kind of bhoota, that of a woman who died during pregnancy or childbirth, is known as a churel (dakini in Nepal and eastern India).
+A particular kind of bhoota, that of a woman who died during pregnancy or childbirth, is known as a churel.
 Churels look like human women, but their feet are turned backwards or other features are turned upside down.
 They can change their forms at any time.
 Churel often try to lure young men at road crossings and fields or similar places.
 If a man is enamored of a churel, it is believed that she will cause his death.
 There are, however, stories of people living with a churel, or even marrying one.

 Thwarting bhootas

 In many regions, bhootas are said to fear water and objects made iron or steel, so keeping either of these near at hand is believed to afford protection against them.
 The scent of burnt turmeric is also said to ward them off - as are the fibres of the Apiaceous herb bhutkeshi (= "bhoota's hair").
 As is typical of ghosts throughout the world, invoking the name of holy figures and deities is also said to repel bhootas.
 In some regions, sprinkling earth on oneself is said to shield against bhootas.

 According to Hinduism and all Dharmic Religions, the soul cannot be destroyed by any means.
-As a bhootaa is just the lost, or angry soul of a deceased person, Hindu exorcists will not (or cannot) destroy them, but perform instead a ritual from the Atharva Veda called atma-shanti which is just a modified shraadh (death anniversary) carried out by those haunted by a bhoota, promising it that they will do everything in their power either to ensure the rebirth of the bhoota or to finish the works left incomplete by it (or both).
+As a bhootaa is just the lost, or angry soul of a deceased person, Hindu exorcists will not (or cannot) destroy them, but perform instead a ritual from the Atharva Veda called atma-shanti which is just a modified Śrāddha (death anniversary) carried out by those haunted by a bhoota, promising it that they will do everything in their power either to ensure the rebirth of the bhoota or to finish the works left incomplete by it (or both).

 Such actions provide the bhoota with what it wants, causing it to cease haunting its victim for good.

-In Pakistan and Bangladesh, bhoots can be banished from certain areas or from possessing humans by reciting the Quran or wearing an amulet with containing Islamic prayers or verses from the Quran called Tawiz.

 Bhutas

-The Bhutas, spirits of deified heroes, of fierce and evil beings, of Hindu deities and of animals, etc., are wrongly referred to as "ghosts" or "demons" and, in fact, are protective and benevolent beings.
+The bhutas, spirits of deified heroes, of fierce and evil beings, of Hindu deities and of animals, etc., are wrongly referred to as "ghosts" or "demons" and, in fact, are protective and benevolent beings.
 Though it is true that they can cause harm in their violent forms, as they are extremely powerful, they can be pacified through worship or offerings referred to as Bhuta Aradhana.